 After all, as far as we know, this was the first time Peter had even associated with a group like this.
-Now he stood before a group of Gentiles, relatives and close friends of an officer in the Italian Cohort.
-They had been called together by the officer, a man named Cornelius.
-We are told that Cornelius was a devout man, who feared God with all his household, who gave generously in charity to the people, and who prayed constantly to God.
+Here he stands before a group of Gentiles, relatives and close friends of an officer in the Italian Cohort.
+Let's go back a bit and see how this event came together.

+Peter's audience had been called together by the officer, a man named Cornelius.
+Apparently this Cornelius was a devout man, who feared God with all his household, who gave generously in charity to the people, and who prayed constantly to God.
 And his prayers were not in vain, because God sent him a messenger, an angel, who told Cornelius that his prayers and good works had "ascended as a memorial before God".
 Furthermore, this good Roman citizen and officer was to send men to Joppa for a certain Simon who also went by the name Peter - and he did, send them that is.